 Filming definitely impacts our community.
 We want to thank everyone for their patience with the disruptions too.
 It's great, especially with the current situation, to be able to put some of this money back into our community.
 In the long run, it would be great to see community overall benefit from filming in our village.
 We want to be a part of seeing that happen.

-- $9,000 to the Townsgip of Langley for streetscape upgrades, hopefully two new picnic tables for the commercial core
+$9,000 to the Township of Langley for streetscape upgrades, hopefully for two new sidewalk picnic tables within the commercial core

 Over the coming months we will also be investing filming proceeds into restoring the greenspace, playground equipment, more pinic tables, and other improvements to come.
 We want to make the space even more awesome.
 Please bear with us through this process so we can all enjoy it once completed.

 The Board of the Fort Langley Business Improvement Association (the “FLBIA”) is delighted to announce that the Eric Woodward Foundation (the “EWF”) will be assuming the management and coordination of the annual Fort Langley Cranberry Festival.

 Today the super cool artists at A-Star Art Parlour from Aldergrove completed a mural on an exposed building in the heart of the village of Fort Langley.

 With the ongoing restoration of the green space and removal of the derelict buildings at the corner of Glover Road and Mary Avenue, the south side of the building that hosts Coast Capital Savings become visually exposed.
 Public art has made addressed this.

 Today, the Foundation has finally begun the process to remove four derelict buildings in the heart of Fort Langley at Glover Road and Mary Avenue.

 The Foundation committed this week to donate $100,000 towards the construction of the new 15-Bed Hospice Residence for Langley.